Top Things Do in Bucharest [2025 Update]

 I wrote more in-depth about the People’s Salvation Cathedral in a previous article – make sure to check it out if you want to learn more.

-16. The Botanical Garden
+16. Enjoy Nature at the Botanical Garden

 I have to be honest here – Bucharest’s Botanical Garden is not one of the most impressive in the world, but it’s still a nice place to visit, especially if you happen to be here when the flowers are in full bloom (May – June).

-And if you want to right across the Botanical Garden, I can’t recommend Vila Cotroceni Boutique Apartments enough.
-I stayed here a couple of years ago when I took my mother to visit Bucharest and we both loved the place.
+I stayed here a couple of years ago with my mother and we both loved the place and its friendly owners.
 And you can see the botanical garden from your balcony.
 Perfect!

 17. Therme Bucharest

-This is the largest indoor wellness center in Europe, with 10 thermally heated pools, 11 saunas, 16 water slides and various restaurants, bars and places to relax.
+Therme Bucharest the largest indoor wellness center in Europe, with 10 thermally heated pools, 11 saunas, 16 water slides and various restaurants, bars and places to relax.

 It is divided into three sections: Galaxy, The Palm and Elysium, with the final two not offering access to children under 14.
 So expect relaxation and pampering all day long.